-- In 2020, we are donating £5,000 to WLT’s Keepers of the Wild program to support the work of a ranger with WLT partner Fundación Biodiversidad Argentina at the El Pantanoso Reserve.
-This will specifically fund the work of Ranger Karu Vallejos for 1 year.
+- Each year, we are donating £5,000 to WLT’s Keepers of the Wild program to support the work of a ranger with WLT partner Fundación Biodiversidad Argentina at the El Pantanoso Reserve.
+This will specifically fund the work of Ranger Karu Vallejos for 3 years.

 - Starting in 2020, we have also committed 10% of all sales of Laurence’s Travel Photography Course to the World Land Trust.
 The money will be used to help save threatened habitat through WLT’s Buy an Acre program.

 - Since 2018, we have been donating each year to the WLT’s Carbon Balanced Programme as part of our carbon offsetting commitment to offset both our personal and business related carbon emissions.
 You can see our carbon neutral policy for more about that.